GhanaNLP/GhanaTopics/README.md

 # Ghana Topics

 A collaborative public information project to identify key topics that appeared frequently in Ghanaian news annually.
-The current results are from analysing news articles published in 2025.
+The current results are from analyzing over 61,000 news articles published in 2025 across 5 major Ghanaian news outlets.
+Using NLP techniques and AI-powered classification, we extracted and filtered keywords to surface the topics dominating the news cycle.

+## Key Statistics

+- **Total sentences processed:** 959,502
+- **Total articles analyzed:** 61,018
+- **Initial unique noun phrases:** 1,393,240
+- **Total phrase occurrences:** 5,949,477
+- **Average phrases per article:** 21.71
+- **Minimum article threshold for inclusion:** 20 articles

 ------